Keefe Environmental Services Site

-The Keefe Environmental Services is located off Exeter Road (Old Route 101) approximately two miles southeast of the municipal center of Epping.
+The Keefe Environmental Services site is located off Exeter Road (Old Route 101) approximately two miles southeast of the municipal center of Epping.
 The site occupies approximately seven acres of land north of Exeter Road and south of the Piscassic River.
 It was operated as a hazardous waste bulking and treatment facility from early 1978 until January 1981, when the company filed for bankruptcy.
 During its operation, the site consisted of drum storage areas and a 700,000-gallon waste lagoon.

 In September 1983, the site was added to the National Priorities List.
 In November 1983, EPA issued a Record-of-Decision (ROD) for lagoon contents removal and decommissioning.
 In addition to taking emergency actions to stabilize the site, DES began the remedial investigation in July 1983 to define the nature and extent of contamination at the site.
 EPA issued a second ROD in March 1988.
-The remedial action includes extracting contaminated groundwater from both the overburden and bedrock aquifers, treating it on-site using air stripping, filtration and carbon adsorption, and then discharging it to the groundwater.
+The remedial action includes extracting contaminated groundwater from both the overburden and bedrock aquifers, treating it on-site using air stripping, filtration and carbon adsorption, and then discharging it to the groundwater table (“pump-and-treat”).

 Following the issuance of the ROD, EPA and DES initiated pre-remedial design activities.
 EPA issued an Explanation of Significant Differences in June 1990 that explained soil remediation was no longer necessary because soil contamination levels already met the cleanup standards provided in the ROD.

 Between June 1992 and February 1993, a $1.6 million treatment facility was constructed to treat contaminated groundwater containing VOCs.
 Start-up of the treatment plant commenced in the summer of 1993 and became fully operational in the fall of 1994.

 In 2005, an upgrade to the groundwater treatment system, to include treatment technologies for the removal and destruction of an emerging contaminant known as 1, 4-dioxane, was completed.
 The upgraded system was operated for two years and a reduction in the distribution and concentration of 1, 4-dioxane was achieved.